 Since the beginning of the 1990s, Oatly’s strong growth and international expansion has required a partner with proactivity and skills in strategic issues regarding trademarks and domain names.
 For over 10 years, Oatly has therefore hired Ports Group for the secure management of domain names and DNS.

-Oatly’s domain name portfolio is managed in Ports Group’s Corporate Trademark Management service with dedicated contact, complete overview of domain names, trademarks and hosting services, and – most importantly – a complete outsourcing of both administration and legal responsibility for the portfolio.
+Oatly’s domain name portfolio is managed in Ports Group’s Corporate Trademark Management service with dedicated contact, complete overview of domain names, trademarks and hosting services with our customer portal Ports Management, and – most importantly – a complete outsourcing of both administration and legal responsibility for the portfolio.

 Ports Group also monitors ongoing registrations of new domain names that could potentially be a threat to Oatly’s brand.
 We also assist Oatly’s legal representative to take control of domain names registered in bad faith.